kennyvel/kennyvel.github.io/_pages/projects.md

 ## ITP 438

 The first half of the class covered some basics for Unreal Engine 4.
 During the second half of the semester, I had to create a multiplayer first person shooter game made in Unreal Engine 4 by building off of weekly deliverables.
+The class made use of Perforce servers for version control.

 Some features that I had to implement include:
+- Player controls and movement
 - Default and grenade launcher firing modes
 - Sprays/decals
 - Ammo pickups